thinkC/new-devops-projects/03-AWS-IaC-cdk.md

 ```bash
 pip install -r requirements.txt
 ```

 10. Bootstrap the CDK Environment:
 You can proceed to bootstrap your CDK environment: This creates AWS resources such as S3 bucket to host the cloud assembly assets, and application artifacts and creates AWS CDKToolkit.
-It also creates the IAM roles, policies to facilitate deploying AWS resources using CDK
+It also creates the IAM roles, policies to facilitate deploying AWS resources using CDK.

 ```bash
 cdk bootstrap
 ```

 ## Step 3: Create a Basic AWS VPC Stack

-Open the CDK app in the folder `my-cdk-app` and change directory to the `lib` folder and create a file `custom_subnet_vpc_stack.py`
+Open the CDK app in the folder `my-cdk-app` and change directory to the `my_cdk_app` folder and create a file `custom_subnet_vpc_stack.py`

 ```python